Adrastie/UselessThing/README.md

 Download from http://example.com/FIXME.

 ## Usage

-As script:
+Deps:
+    lein deps

+Then it can be run as script:
     lein run <url> <outputfile>

-As Jar (use lein to build):
+Or build as jar/uberjar:
+    lein uberjar
+then
     java -jar painmeel-0.1.0-standalone.jar <url> <outputfile>

 ## Options